The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

 \subsection{Explicit contribution of the internal processing time of $v_i$ to $\bar{\tau}_{ij}$}

-It is possible that upon the activation of any node there exists a finite period of time associated with the internal dynamic processing by the node required to make a decision about whether to output a signal in turn.
+It is possible that upon the activation of a node there exists a finite period of processing time associated with its internal dynamics required to make a decision prior to the output of a signal.
 This is a function of the internal dynamic model of the node independent of the network dynamics.
-While the details of such an internal model can be node specific or specific to the physical system being modeled as a network, the practical consequence on the network dynamics as we develop them here is a possible contribution to the effective latency of the signal being produced reaching the downstream nodes the node generating the output connects into.
+The details of such an internal model can be node specific or specific to the physical system being modeled as a network.
+But the practical consequence on the network dynamics as we develop them here is a contribution to the effective latency of the signaling event reaching downstream nodes.
 This is strictly different and independent from, i.e. can evolve in parallel with, the effective refractory period of that begins at the moment the node generating the output signal is activated.
 If this internal processing time approaches the time scale of the signaling speed and refractory periods then it will affect the dynamics of the network.
 If however, it is much smaller than both then it could have a negligible effect and be ignored.
 In the limit as it approaches zero it reflects a (near) instantaneous turn around time between when a signal that activates the node arrives and when that node outputs a signal in turn.
 The conditions that properly model any specific network are subject to the physical details of the system.
 However, the framework can take this into account explicitly.